Skip Ribbon Commands

 As long as those periodic evaluations are normal, you can rest assured that your child is developing appropriately and should be fine.

-When problems are identified, the first step is a referral to early intervention, which is provided under a federal law called the Individuals with Disabilities Education Act (IDEA).
+When problems are identified, the first step is a referral to early intervention.
+This s provided under a federal law called the Individuals with Disabilities Education Act (IDEA).
 Early intervention is available in every state.

 Your pediatrician may also refer your child to a developmental-behavioral pediatric specialist who can provide developmental and medical evaluations and follow-up for developmental problems.

 As a parent, you're teaching your child constantly, whether or not you're even trying.
 Your child is watching your every move and imitating you in words, gestures, and actions.
-All the while, he's teaching you, helping you become a more responsive parent and eventually bringing you facts, music, adventures, and philosophies you would never have encountered without him.
+All the while, they are teaching you.
+They help you become a more responsive parent and eventually bringing you facts, music, adventures and philosophies you would never have encountered without them.

 Last Updated